Shwensc/TravelPlannerProject/README.md

-Trvael Planner Project to recommend places to user based on content filtering algorithms.
+Trvael Planner Project to recommend places to user based on Hybrid filtering algorithms.
 Currently hosted only on local machine using flask.
-Hybrid filtering algorithm